nelson-yao/PRS-on-SPARK/README.md

   GWAS                  Name of the GWAS file, can be a name or path.
   Output                The path and name for the output file
 ```
-Followed by some optional parameters:
+Followed by some optional parameters.
+By default, the pipeline assumes the following.

 * To specify the format of genotype file :
 ```